Neighbourhood Planning in Withersfield

 The plan is supported by evidence based documents which can also be viewed on the council's online consultation system.

-What can be commented on?
+What could be commented on?

 The 'basic conditions'